antielectronbomb/castaway-plugins-wiki-protons/Wiki-Changelog.md

 ### May 31, 2025
 - **[Server] Disabled the Darwin's Danger Shield and Tomislav reverts.
 The server now uses the modern versions of these items.**

+### May 28, 2025
+- **[Plugin/Server] Short Circuit revert is now more accurate to the pre-MyM version, with alt-fire costing 15 metal at a 0.5 second interval and dealing 20 damage to players.
+Previous version cost 10 metal at a 0.25 second interval and dealt 10 damage to players.**

 ### May 25, 2025
 - **Fixed reverted Persian Persuader not removing afterburn and bleed when picking up ammo packs as health, and increased pickup volume for dropped ammo packs.**